 Scroll down for more details on the menu.

-Docking Bay 7 Food and Cargo is definitely one of the most unique dining locations in any Disney park, I mean just look at the concept art in the image above and see how awesome it is!!
+Docking Bay 7 Food and Cargo is definitely one of the most unique dining locations in any Disney park, I mean just look at the image below and see how awesome it is!!

 Remember that famous space shuttle we saw land in Galaxy’s Edge on top of one of the buildings months ago?
 Turns out it belongs to Chef Strono “Cookie” Tuggs, the owner of Docking Bay 7 and he uses it to fly in his food to this cargo hanger from the roof.